Contact

 user

-when they are not in the room. - First Team: usually the people who report to the
+when they are not in the room. - Partner: These are peers, usually the people who report to the

 user